tempertemper/www.tempertemper.net/src/site/posts/2021-02-25--how-to-rename-the-master-branch-on-github.md

 1. First we rename the local branch from `master` to `main`, to match what we've just done on the remote repo: `git branch -m master main`
 2. Next, we get the most up to date info from the remote repo (in other words, the fact that `master` is gone and there's a 'new' `main` branch): `git fetch origin`
 3. Lastly, we [set the 'upstream' branch](/blog/setting-an-upstream-git-branch) to `main` for your local `main` branch, so that pushing and pulling without specifying the branch is possible `git branch -u origin/main main`

+Don't forget that anything you've got that watches for changes to your `master` branch, like [Netlify build hooks](/blog/updating-netlify-deployments-when-renaming-your-main-git-branch), will need to be updated to watch `main` instead.